autocrypt/autocrypt/doc/mua-internals.rst

 Per-peer state
 --------------

-For each peer, an INBOME-aware MUA will store the timestamp and value of the ``INBOME-Encryption-Info`` header value it saw from the last message from that peer.
+For each peer, an INBOME-aware MUA will store the timestamp and value of the ``INBOME-Encryption`` header value it saw from the last message from that peer.

 Peers are distingished by canonicalized e-mail address.
 If an MUA has an address book, it is likely to separate contacts by human identity,